iamjoncannon/nodeLOM/README.md

 # nodeLOM- Live API <-> socket.io

 Leverages the recently added Node.js object in Max For Live to update a previous npm package - "max4node" https://www.npmjs.com/package/max4node - using socket.io instead of the Max UDP object to communicate with an external server.
-Includes Javascript driver for the Live API.
+Includes an extensive Javascript driver for the Live API.

 ## Config: